Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Results

+As previously mentioned, the finite widths that emerge in the absence of stochasticity in the trade-off (i.e., for $\sigma=0$) arise from the limited time allowed for the ecological dynamics to stabilize.
+This is because we assume weak mutations, but not the infinitely-weak mutation limit.
+As a result, clonal interference and the intrinsic randomness of the evolutionary algorithm may occur (see SM Sec.
+III).
+We have computationally verified that the distributions gradually narrow as the time allowed for the ecological dynamics to reach equilibrium is extended (data not shown).

-On the other hand, Fig.\ref{fig:Result1}f shows how the distribution of the fraction of acetate scavengers at different times is quite peaked for the case with the hard trade-off (with a tiny variability that stems from the intrinsic randomness of the mutation procedure, see Methods Sec.\ref{sec:SimulationProcedure}), whereas the case with a non-vanishing amplitude of the trade-off, Fig.\ref{fig:Result1}g, shows a much wider distribution.
-Therefore, assuming the data could be explained with a hard trade-off, one should see practically the same fraction for different realizations if measured at the same times, whilst assuming a soft trade-off, one should observe significant differences even if measured at same times.
-Although experimental data for branching times and fractions is scarce to allow for a quantitative comparison, our results suggest that the empirical observations are best represented by the noisy case \cite{Treves}.
+Therefore, assuming the data could be explained with a hard trade-off, one should see practically the same fraction for different realizations if measured at the same times, whilst assuming a stochastic trade-off, one should observe significant differences even if measured at same times.
+Although experimental data for branching times and fractions is scarce to allow for a quantitative comparison, our results suggest that the empirical observations are best represented by the stochastic case \cite{Treves}.